jennijuju/ATS041AionFungibleTokenReferenceImplementation/ATS041Standard.md

 ## Summary

 A fungible token standard to meet the functionality requirements of current dApp developers.
-This AIP is to remove cross-chain token functionalities from  [AIP 004](https://github.com/aionnetwork/AIP/blob/master/AIP-004).
-The reference implementation should be in Java and compatible with Aion AVM.
+This AIP is based on [AIP 004](https://github.com/aionnetwork/AIP/blob/master/AIP-004).
+The reference implementation is in Java and compatible with Aion AVM.

 ## Value Proposition